santaci/epiSelect/README.md

 micromamba activate SOS
 ```

-An example usage using the demo data (`rinderpest/` and `plague/`) in this repository would be to first run the demographic history workflow:
+An example usage using the demo data (`rinderpest/`) in this repository would be to first run the demographic history workflow:
 ```
 cd rinderpest/
 snakemake all -p -s rules/african_buffalo_deme.snakemake --cores 10